Public transport: Rapid transit and light metro

 A Metro rapid transit (MRT) railway system (also called a metro, underground, heavy rail, or subway) operates in an urban area with high capacity and frequency, and grade separation from other traffic.
 Heavy rail is a high-capacity form of rail transit, with 4 to 10 units forming a train, and can be the most expensive form of transit to build.
 Modern heavy rail systems are mostly driverless, which allows for higher frequencies and less maintenance cost.

 Systems are able to transport large numbers of people quickly over short distances with little land use.
 Variations of rapid transit include people movers, small-scale light metro and the commuter rail hybrid S-Bahn (see also U-Bahn).
 More than 160 cities have rapid transit systems, totalling more than 8000 km of track and 7,000 stations.
 Twenty-five cities have systems under construction.

 Medium-capacity rail system (MCS) also including light metro, is light capacity rapid transit compared to typical heavy-rail rapid transit.
 MCS trains are usually 1 to 4 cars.
 Most medium-capacity rail systems are automated or use light-rail type vehicles.

 Automated guideway transit (AGT) system is a type of fixed guideway transit infrastructure with a riding or suspension track that supports and physically guides one or more driverless vehicles along its length.

-Some rapid transit systems use rubber-tyred trains instead of rail.
+Some rapid transit systems use rubber-tyred trains instead of conventional rails.